gileck/book-reader-app/docs/time-estimation-feature.md

   - `"4m"` for minutes only
   - `"1h 23m"` for hours and minutes

-- **`getFormattedTimeRemaining(chunks, currentChunkIndex, playbackSpeed)`**: Convenience function that combines calculation and formatting.
+- **`getFormattedTimeRemaining(chunks, currentSentenceIndex, playbackSpeed)`**: Convenience function that combines calculation and formatting.
 Returns empty string if less than 10 seconds remaining.

 ### 2. AudioControls Component Update (`src/client/components/AudioControls.tsx`)